Candice-Leigh-King/moving-moran/_drafts/ultimate-maui-guide.md

             shops and restaurants to walk around to.&nbsp; Make sure you check out the Lahaina Banyan Court in town!</li></ol>
     -
+        _section-type: blog-fixed
+        blog-fixed_image: /uploads/maui/maui38.jpg
+    -
+        _section-type: blog-text
+        text-html: >-
+            <p>Activities:</p><ol><li>Hono Bay- Walk through a literal fairytale
+            land of banyan trees to a perfect snorkeling bay.&nbsp;</li></ol>
+    -
+        _section-type: blog-fixed
+        blog-fixed_image: /uploads/maui/maui28.jpg
+    -
+        _section-type: blog-text
+        text-html: >-
+            <p>2.
+Dragon's Teeth- Nice half mile walk along the ocean to see a
+            cool lava flow formation that looks like jagged dragon teeth!
+            Parking for the hike is from a parking lot off of office road, next to the Maui Pineapple Chapel.&nbsp;</p><p>3.
+Surfing- This is a great area to try surfing for the first time.&nbsp; I do recommend starting with a trainer as surfing is hard to learn on your own and you don't want to take on waves that are too big for you!&nbsp;
+            Launiupoko is a great place to learn! (pro tip: stay out of the way of other surfers if you don't want to get yelled at!)</p>
+    -
         _section-type: blog-arches
-        right_image:
+        right_image: /uploads/maui/maui36.jpg
-        left_image:
+        left_image: /uploads/maui/maui35.jpg
     -
         _section-type: blog-text
         text-html: >-
-            <p>Activities:</p><ol><li>Hono Bay- Walk through a literal fairytale
-            land of banyan trees to a perfect snorkeling bay.&nbsp;</li><li>Dragon's Teeth- Nice half mile walk along the ocean to see a cool lava flow formation that looks like jagged dragon teeth!
-Parking for the hike is from a parking lot off of office road, next to the Maui Pineapple Chapel.&nbsp;</li><li>Surfing- This is a great area to try surfing for the first time.&nbsp; I do recommend starting with a trainer as surfing is hard to learn on your own and you don't want to take on waves that are too big for you!&nbsp; Launiupoko is a great place to learn! (pro tip: stay out of the way of other surfers if you don't want to get yelled at!)</li><li>Mala Wharf- If you opted out of taking a trip to Molokini, you can still reach &ldquo;turtle town&rdquo; by car!
-Park at the wharf and swim out to the sunken wharf to see turtles and coral!&nbsp; Caution: do not attempt this if you are not a strong swimmer!&nbsp; There is a decent current here and it's a little ways out to reach the coral!.
-Take a life jacket or choose to snorkel with a tour if you are unsure.&nbsp;</li></ol>
+            <p>Mala Wharf- If you opted out of taking a trip to Molokini, you
+            can still reach &ldquo;turtle town&rdquo; by car!
+Park at the wharf and swim out to the sunken wharf to see turtles and coral!&nbsp;
+            Caution: do not attempt this if you are not a strong swimmer!&nbsp;
+            There is a decent current here and it's a little ways out to reach the coral!.
+Take a life jacket or choose to snorkel with a tour if you are unsure.&nbsp;</p>
 ---